 - Healthy - Just 32 calories, plus gluten-free, dairy-free, and low-carb.

-A delicious combination of bold spices, fresh fruit, peppers, onions, and a trimmed pork butt.
+Orange juice is the secret ingredient in carnitas that gives your pork carnitas recipe a juicy zing.
+A delicious combination of bold spices, fresh fruit, peppers, onions, and a trimmed pork butt makes the perfect pork roast dinner.

 - Pork shoulder or Pork butt- Pork tenderloin or pork belly is also a great alternative.